kaushik2901/async-endpoints/docs/backlog.md

 ## Pending

 - AsyncEndpoints must not return serialized result as part of job response
-- MethodResult should not have exception property, it should parse exception properly and convert to AsyncEndpointError object
-- MethodResult.Data must not be nullable in case of success result
-- MethodResult.Error must not be nullable in case of failure result
 - AsyncEndpoints should return proper Result.Problem in case of error
 - AsyncEndpoints should support both AOT and JIT compilation
 - AsyncEndpoints should have extension to register handlers via assembly scanning (using reflection)